Talk to sales Contact Login English

 Frequently Asked Questions (FAQ)

-An executive summary for a new restaurant is typically one or two pages long.
-When creating an executive summary, it’s important to be concise yet comprehensive enough to cover the key aspects of your business plan.
+An executive summary for a new restaurant is typically one or two pages long (about 1,000 words).
+When creating an executive summary, it’s important to be concise while still covering the key aspects of your business plan.

 Emil Gawkowski